DanielMurphy22/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Fixed an issue where some scripts were running slower if a  plot was open at the same time.
 - The Help Menu now has an About screen that will pop up automatically on startup to provide links to the release notes and various other resources, and allow you to set some important setting such as Facility, instrument and accept usage tracing.
   You can choose to hide it until the next release.
+- There is now an option to create a 3D plot (surface, wireframe, contour) when you right-click a workspace.
 - The axes tab in the figure options can now be used to set the limits, label, and scale of the z-axis on 3D plots.
 - On 3D plots you can now double-click on the z-axis to change its limits or label.